-FIORIDA ADMINISTRATIVE CODE, AND FETENCED FDUI FORM 123 in /22-030-11, and with knowledge of driving duties, I find that this person: at this person: Note certification status here and on the medical examination ation form.
-If applicable, only when: □ MEETS STANDARDS (RE-EXAMINE IN 2 YEARS) Corrective Lenses □ DOES NOT MEET STANDARDS Uearing hearing aid □ MEETS STANDARDS, BUT PERIODIC EVALUATION REQUIRED I REQUIRED Temporarily disqualified due to: DRIV DRIVER IS QUALIFIED ONLY FOR: M-9 C SHLNOM-E C □ 6-MONTHS □ 1 YEAR □ OTHER Return to medical examiner's office for follow-up on The information I have provided regarding this physical examination and is on file in my office. ination is true and complete.
-A complete examination form with any attachments embodies my findings completely and correctly, attachments embodies my findings completely and correctly, Medicai Examiner's Signature: Telephone: Date: Medical Examiner's License or certificate number Medical Examiner's Name: (Print) Issuing State: MD Physician DO Assistant Advanced Registered Nurse Practitioner Office Address: (Print) CITY COUNTY STATE ZIP Name of Driver: (Print) Driver License No. Issuing State: Signature of Driver: Date:
+I certify that I have examined Florida Administrative Code, and referenced FDOT Form I certify that I have examined Florida Administrative Code, and referenced FDOT Form 725-030-11, and with knowledge of driving duties, I find that this person: in accordance with the requirements in Rule 14-90.0041, at this person: Note certification status here and on the medical examination form. ion form.
+If applicable, only when: ☐ MEETS STANDARDS (RE-EXAMINE IN 2 YEARS) ☐ Corrective Lenses ☐ DOES NOT MEET STANDARDS ☐ Wearing hearing aid ☐ MEETS STANDARDS, BUT PERIODIC EVALUATION REQUIRED EQUIRED ☐ Temporarily disqualified due to: DRIVER IS QUALIFIED ONLY FOR: SHINOM-9 SHINOM-E NTHS 1 YEAR OTHER Return to medical examiner's office for follow-up on The information I have provided regarding this physical examinand is on file in my office.
+The information I have provided regarding this physical examination is true and complete.
+A complete examination form with any attachments embodies my findings completely and correctly, and is on file in my office. trachments embodies my findings completely and correctly, Medical Examiner's Signature: Telephone: Date: Medical Examiner's License or certificate number Medical Examiner's Name: (Print) Issuing State: ☐ MD ☐ Physician ☐ DO Assistant Advanced Registered Nurse Practitioner Office Address: (Print) CITY STATE ZIP Name of Driver: (Print) Driver License No. Issuing State: Signature of Driver: Date: